 The Division of Energy, Housing and Community Resources (DEHCR)'s overall strategy to address barriers to affordable housing has been previously discussed in SP-55.
-Because there is some unavoidable overlap between issues of furthering affordable housing and of fair housing the actions outlined in the DEHCR's 2015-2019 Fair Housing Plan should also be consulted.
-Below, the State's limited legal authority for addressing barriers to affordable housing is explained and the DEHCR planned actions are outlined.
+Due to an unavoidable overlap between issues of furthering affordable housing and of providing fair housing, the actions outlined in DEHCR's 2015-2019 Fair Housing Plan should also be consulted.
+Below, the State's limited legal authority for addressing barriers to affordable housing is explained and DEHCR's planned actions are outlined.

 The EAP is strictly a housing rehab program that does not directly address barriers to affordable housing.
-The program does help people stay in affordable housing by addressing their situation after a natural disaster event through rehab, replacement and relocation.
+The program assists recipients through the provision of affordable housing by addressing their situation after a natural disaster event through rehab, replacement and relocation.